Harvard Dataverse Network (DVN)

 ICPSR (Inter-University Consortium for Political and Social Research)

 The ICPSR is the largest collection of Social Science Data in the world.
 Topics included in the archive include topics such as economics, government, health care, crime, education, and demographics, with data on the likes of religion and governance, digital activism, fiscal policy, and women's involvement in leadership of political parties.
 Emory's local ICPSR representatives are Ms. Jennifer Doty and Dr. Robert O'Reilly.
 The ICPSR is also available via Databases at Emory.
+Please see this notice from the ICPSR on how to access the archive and its data when off-campus.

 Open Data for Africa